michelecortiana/compileforge/README.md

 * **Frontend Integrity:** Runs a strict production build of the React UI to catch TypeScript and ESLint errors before they reach production.
 * **Infrastructure Spin-up:** Automatically builds the isolated `compiler-image` and orchestrates the full microservices stack (Gateway, Worker, RabbitMQ, Redis, Postgres) using Docker Compose directly inside the CI runner.
 * **End-to-End (E2E) Testing:** Submits a mock C program to the Gateway API via HTTP, extracts the generated Job ID, and polls the status endpoint to verify that the entire asynchronous lifecycle (Queueing ➔ Sandboxing ➔ Compiling ➔ Database Updates) completes successfully without deadlocks or crashes.

+<a name="troubleshooting"></a>
+## Troubleshooting

+**Prometheus dashboards are empty / Grafana panels show "No data"** `METRICS_TOKEN` in your `.env.docker` doesn't match the value in `secrets/metrics_token.txt` — they must be identical.

+**Worker fails to reach the Docker daemon / `permission denied` on `docker.sock`** Make sure `/var/run/docker.sock` is mounted into the Worker container and that the user running Docker Compose has permission to access it (add yourself to the `docker` group on Linux).

+**Sandboxed compiler container can't find the source file** `HOST_TMP_DIR` must point to an **absolute path on the host machine**, not inside a container.
+On first run, create it if it doesn't already exist: `mkdir -p worker-tmp`.

+**`npm ci` fails with an ERESOLVE peer dependency error in the UI** Make sure you're on the `typescript` version pinned in `ui/package.json` — newer TypeScript majors are sometimes ahead of what `typescript-eslint` officially supports.

+**Ports already in use**
+All services bind to `127.0.0.1` on fixed ports (5432, 5672, 6379, 8080, 9090, 9091, 15672, 3000).
+If you already have Postgres/Redis/RabbitMQ running locally, override the conflicting port via the corresponding `${...}` variable in `docker-compose.yml`.

 <a name="project-structure"></a>
 ## Project Structure